Art-Sells/Arells/Build-Notes.md

 - - Look at notes for openings.
 - - Add "Discord" section for any questions
 - - FAQ:
-- - - External vs Internal (Arells) Pricing system: Arells is an experimental company created to see whether we are ready to let go of bear markets.
-- - - Asking for deposit more than once: Only if you log-out and log back in withouht accepting or denying the deposit Keep marketing, dependent on growth after 1-2 weeks:
+Keep marketing, dependent on growth after 1-2 weeks:
-- Increase ETHEREUM_RPC-URL

 ### Other (if Time Permits)
 - Flip sloth pngs horizontally
 - Fix (if VavityAggregator jsons are deleted (wallet connected (connect asset not poping up issue) ))
-- Error connecting asset: existingWalletsBeforeDeposit is not defined (Modal?) <-vavityTester
 - Fix (signOut/sign-up/log-in issue) loading after button click success stays true forever... add "await"?
 - Fix (View Account) slowness issue (Add Preparing Account loading we time out at least 2 seconds before this loads)
 - Remove console.logs from all files...